WitchDevelops/Angular-contact-form/README.md

 # Contact form
 ## About the project
 It's a contact form build with Angular.
-I made it as a learning project.
+I coded it as a learning project.

 ## Features
 * fully responsive design